All chapters, including derivative essays called Applied Biofoundationalism, are linked at the end.

 Electromagnetic interactions drive atoms into molecules by lowering energy and releasing heat, trading exported entropy for localized structure.

-Human societies mirror these fractals.
-By organizing into complex institutions and coordinating into increasingly intricate patterns, we establish localized structures that resist the winds of chaos.
+Human societies fractally embody these phenomena.
+By organizing into complex institutions and coordinating into increasingly intricate patterns, we establish localized structures and resist the winds of chaos.

 Why would this apply to us?
 A better question: why would it not?

-Retire the word ‘politics’ when navigating of social coordination: it’s a tarnished, tribalistic priming device that distracts and prompts seeing The Other as only enemy rather than evolved complement.
-It’s a pornographic term that titillates without inseminating: stimulating to stare at but leaves you sweaty and sterile.
+Retire the word ‘politics’: it’s a tarnished, tribalistic priming device that distracts and prompts seeing The Other as enemy rather than evolved complement.
+A pornographic term that titillates without inseminating.
+Stimulating to stare at but leaves you sweaty and sterile.
 It generates emotional heat while synthesizing nothing.

-A recalibration: rather than the theatrical shadowplay of political parties and sectarian ideologies, focus on the bedrock all beliefs conform to.
-The real subject is scaled human coordination, and there are two elemental forces:
+A recalibration: rather than the theatrical shadowplay of parties and sectarian ideologies, the correct framing is scaled human coordination.
+Biofoundationalism frames human coordination systemically through poles of physical law and two elemental forces:

-Human coordination that seeks order: produced by the masculine/authoritarian/conservative/structure/tyrannical
+Human coordination that seeks order: produced by the masculine/authoritarian/conservative/tyrannical

 Masculine order exists as a spectrum between competent and tyrannical: